Are we currently offering in-person retreats? Not yet. Unfortunately, the strength of the Delta variant forces us to further delay working in person.

-But wearing a mask during an in-person retreat is like an oxymoron.
-It would contradict what a retreat is about and would prevent it from being effective.
+Anyway, wearing a mask during an in-person retreat is an oxymoron.
+It contradicts what a retreat is about and would prevent it from being effective.

 Part of a retreat is about lowering one’s defenses and engaging in emotional reconnection.
 It’s about getting to be more your real selves with each other.
 That’s like “un-masking” if you will.

 Contact us if you would like more information.
 We are science-based and adhere to the healer’s oath: “And first do no harm…”

 Meanwhile, know that the preconceived notion that “meeting in-person is better” is not accurate.
 Not for our Zoom work anyway.
 You may be burned out on Zoom meetings.
 But how we do it in our work is different from any meeting you’ve ever had.

 For over a year now, we have consistently found that our Zoom retreats are at least as effective as meeting in person.
 And sometimes more so!
 Yes, many couples have told us their virtual retreats turned out to be even more effective than in-person would have been.
 See feedback from our virtual retreat clients.